synnevaag97/Yocto-Pi-Project/README.md

 Was solved by creating a trym-image.bb file which require from core-image-base.bb.
 It was not possible to use inherit for this problem, because inherit is only used for .bbclass files.
 For .bb files we need to use require which has different syntax to it.
 Also a package was added in the image for testing.

-The Vim was still installed, so when we require from core-image-base.bb, we also require from its .bbappend files.
+The Vim was not installed, so when we require from core-image-base.bb, we do not require from its .bbappend files.
 Good to know.

 ## Task 6